 There is a free 30-day trial if you want to check it out before committing, but a Premium subscription is only a few clicks away.
 Enter your credit card details and you will be billed either monthly or yearly, depending on your preference.
 The subscription can be cancelled at any time – there’s no fixed term contract to worry about.
-At the time of writing (March 2017), the monthly subscription fee is $7.99, which works out to around R48.99.
+At the time of writing (March 2017), the monthly subscription fee was $7.99, while we ended up R48.99.
+Currently around R103.04, stay upto date on Google’s currency convertor.
 It’s not going to break the bank!
 But is it worth it?

 To be honest, this was the drawcard that got us to sign up for Premium.
 With a compatible GPS cycling computer (of which there are many!), you can enable Strava Live Segment functionality.
 This provides you with real time feedback about how you’re doing in comparison to your selected goal while you’re actually on the segment.
 You can select whether to compete against your own personal best, or the effort of the KOM (King of the Mountain) on the ‘All-Time’ or ‘Following’ leaderboards; so in most cases you’ll always be looking to push yourself harder.
 Trust us when we say that there is nothing more motivating than seeing a virtual gap opening up in front of your eyes!
 There’s a bit of a process to get the segments onto your device, but once done, it all works beautifully barring a few glitches such as leaderboards not updating properly on your device, and the inability to switch off Live Segments during a ride.
 Minor issues that should get resolved by software update in due course.
 There is a downside though.
 You can kiss the chances of a non-competitive ride goodbye thanks to this feature!